 The return for corporate income tax is filed each year, at the end of the company’s financial year.
 The corporate income tax return is completed digitally.

-- From 2019, the corporate income tax (vpb) rate for public and private limited companies (bv and nv) is to be reduced gradually in the coming 3 years.
+- From 2019, the corporate income tax (vpb) rate for public and private limited companies (bv and nv) is gradually being reduced over the coming 3 years.

-- The time allowed to carry forward losses (offset them against future profits) will be limited to just 6 years instead of 9.
-So, if your business suffers a loss in 2018, you are allowed to carry it forward until 2027.
-If your business suffers a loss in 2019, you will have to deduct it in 2025 at the latest, subject to this measure's adoption in both Houses of Parliament.
+- The time allowed to carry forward losses (offset them against future profits) is limited to just 6 years instead of 9.
+So, if your business suffered a loss in 2018, you are allowed to carry it forward until 2027.
+If your business suffers a loss in 2019, you will have to deduct it in 2025 at the latest.

-- Companies will no longer be allowed to use buildings in company use for depreciation in their corporate income tax return from 2019, unless these buildings are in the company books for a value that exceeds the Valuation of Immovable Property (WOZ) value.
-If this measure is adopted by the Upper and Lower Houses of Parliament it will bring it into line with the regulation for buildings used as investment property.
+- Companies are no longer allowed to use buildings in company use for depreciation in their corporate income tax return from 2019, unless these buildings are in the company books for a value that exceeds the Valuation of Immovable Property (WOZ) value.
+This brings this measure into line with the regulation for buildings used as investment property.